Connect the dots between place-based priorities and different points of view

 Deepen your understanding of complex, multi-faceted ocean use with Marine Planner.
 With powerful mapping and design capabilities at its core, Marine Planner allows you to explore, share, and compare potential solutions to ocean planning challenges.
 Use it to assess regional ocean management plans, proposals, or ideas across sectors through the best available data.

 Marine Planner gives individuals and groups the tools to view and explore multiple data layers over a range of base maps including Google Satellite or Google Physical maps, ESRI Ocean, or Nautical Charts.
 The point-and-click custom drawing feature lets you quickly and easily design, modify, and analyze the geographic area of the ocean you’re interested in.

 Never made a map?
 No problem.
 You can be an ocean mapping expert in no time.
-Held the first Tuesday of each month at 2pm, our How Tuesday webinar invites users of all skill levels and backgrounds to come together and learn more about Portal navigation and resources.
+Check our Calendar for upcoming How Tuesday webinars, which invite users of all skill levels and backgrounds to come together and learn more about Portal navigation and resources.

 New ways to network

 Connect and collaborate with a growing network of ocean stakeholders around common themes with the new Groups feature.